 Accelerated completion

-Flexible delivery options cannot be used to enable accelerated completion of the VCE VM in less than 2 years.
+Flexible delivery options cannot be used to enable accelerated completion of the VCE VM in less than two years.

 Assessment of VCE Vocational Major studies